CodeMaxx/Breakout/README.md

 # Breakout

-Classic game written in C built using Stanford Library written in Java.
+Classic game written in C built using Stanford Portable Library written in Java.